 Jemma is a 23 year old young lady from Hull who has a mild learning difficulty.
 Jemma has been known to Mencap for three years through Talent Match Humber and has undertaken supportive employment courses to increase self-confidence, raise self-esteem and identify work based skills.
-Jemma is also a member of PADD (People’s Awareness of Disability Diversity).
+Jemma is also a member of PADD (People’s Awareness of Disability Discrimination).

 Jemma is extremely motivated and eager to gain employment so much that she has volunteered at the British Heart Foundation Electrical & Furniture store for the past two years.
 This has been extremely beneficial to Jemma as it has taught her to become confident around customer service where she excels in welcoming people into the store.
 She is learning more about retail and skills needed such as operating the till, handling money and organising deliveries for customers over the phone.